Key Takeaways

 - Instrument detailed reason codes for every match decision.

-- Define UTR or RRN first, amount plus time windows next, order or invoice as tertiary.
+- Define UTR or RRN first, amount plus time windows next, order or invoice as tertiary key.

 - Handle split settlements and partial refunds explicitly.

-- Map GLs, GST rules, cost centers, and entity routing.
+- Map general ledger accounts, GST rules, cost centers, and entity routing.

-- Implement Tally or Zoho exports, voucher types, and narration rules.
+- Implement Tally exports, voucher types, and narration rules.

 Tools for Wallet and UPI Feed Normalisation

-- AI Accountant AI Accountant, purpose built for Indian businesses, handles wallet and UPI normalisation, VPA parsing, VA mapping, payer detection, dedupe, and one click sync to Tally and Zoho.
+- AI Accountant AI Accountant: purpose built for Indian businesses.
+Handles wallet and UPI normalisation, VPA parsing, VA mapping, payer detection, dedupe, and one click sync to Tally.
 Certified for ISO 27001 and SOC 2 Type 2.

 Moving Forward

 Normalisation delivers clean data, faster closes, and calmer teams.
-Start small, pick a high volume source, normalise, and expand.
-Perfection can wait, shipping working automation today compounds value tomorrow.
+Start small.
+Pick a high volume source, normalise it, and expand.
+Perfection can wait.
+Shipping working automation today compounds value tomorrow.

 FAQ

-How should a CA map UTR or RRN to invoices in Tally without risking duplicate postings, can AI Accountant help?
+How should a CA map UTR or RRN to invoices in Tally without risking duplicate postings?

-Start with UTR as the primary key and RRN as a backup.
-Ingest gateway, wallet, and bank feeds, normalise timestamps to IST, then run a multi key dedupe using UTR, amount, and a five minute window.
-Generate a posting hint that links the match to open invoices by amount and due date, and only auto post when confidence exceeds ninety percent.
-AI Accountant automates this pipeline, it also records which duplicates were collapsed and why, preserving the audit trail.
+Use UTR as the primary key and RRN as a backup, then run multi key deduplication using UTR, amount, and a five minute time window before posting.
+Normalise timestamps to IST, generate a posting hint that links the match to open invoices by amount and due date, and only auto post when confidence exceeds ninety percent.
+Record which duplicates were collapsed and why to preserve a complete audit trail.

-What is the best way to recognise UPI Lite transactions under five hundred in bulk exports?
+What is the best way to recognise UPI Lite transactions under five hundred rupees in bulk exports?

 Tag UPI Lite at ingestion by instrument code or narration patterns provided by banks.
-Expect instant settlement with no T plus one lag, and isolate them into a separate stream.
-Post them like regular UPI credits but watch for provider specific reporting files.
-AI Accountant ships a ruleset for common bank formats so these are auto tagged during parsing.
+These settle instantly with no T plus one lag, so isolate them into a separate stream.
+Post them like regular UPI credits but watch for provider specific reporting file formats, which may differ from standard UPI exports.

-How do I treat MDR and GST for reconciliation and P&L in Zoho Books?
+How do I treat MDR and GST on MDR for reconciliation and profit and loss reporting?

-Record gross transaction amount to sales or customer, record MDR as an expense, and capture eighteen percent GST on MDR as input credit where eligible.
-The net settlement then reconciles to the bank.
-AI Accountant generates the double entry posting hint, debit MDR expense, credit gateway clearing, with GST code tagged for Zoho.
+Record the gross transaction amount to sales or customer receivable, book MDR as a separate expense, and capture eighteen percent GST on MDR as input credit where eligible.
+The net settlement amount then reconciles to the bank.
+This three way split (gross, MDR expense, GST credit) ensures clean P&L and accurate ITC claims during GST return filing (2026 update).

 Use UTR or RRN as the golden key.
-If missing, use amount plus a narrow time window, and the order or invoice reference as a tertiary key.
-Maintain a merge log and keep one canonical row.
-AI Accountant uses hierarchical keys with confidence scoring and keeps a link back to all original rows for audit.
+If missing, match on amount plus a narrow time window, with order or invoice reference as a tertiary key.
+Keep one canonical row and maintain a merge log linking back to all original rows.
+Since wallet interoperability now routes settlements through UPI rails, expect more cross feed duplicates than before (2026 update).

-What controls should I set for auto posting to ledgers in Tally, especially during month end?
+What controls should I set for auto posting to ledgers in Tally during month end?

-Set confidence thresholds, above ninety percent auto post, sixty to ninety percent queue for review, below sixty percent manual classification.
-Restrict posting to specific voucher types and ledger names to avoid drift.
-AI Accountant provides a maker checker workflow, junior staff prepare, seniors approve, with full change logs.
+Set three confidence tiers: above ninety percent auto post, sixty to ninety percent queue for review, below sixty percent route to manual classification.
+Restrict posting to specific voucher types and ledger names to prevent drift.
+Use a maker checker workflow where junior staff prepare entries and seniors approve, with full change logs retained.

 What KPIs should a CA track to prove normalisation ROI to management?

-Track match rate to customers, dedupe rate, false positive rate, auto posting percentage, exception aging, and month end close time.
+Track match rate to customers, dedup rate, false positive rate, auto posting percentage, exception aging, and month end close time.
 Show before and after trends over two to three cycles.
-AI Accountant dashboards expose these metrics out of the box so you can demonstrate efficiency gains.
+A reduction from fifteen day close to four day close, or a jump from 60% to 92% auto match rate, makes the business case concrete.